estiveljr/blockchain/README.md

 # blockchain

-A simple blockchain implementation in python, just for fun.
+A simple python blockchain implementation, just for fun.